Sauropods – The Largest Known Land Animals

 When you compare the sauropods to large species today, you find that there is no comparison.
 Sauropods lived during the Triassic period, but by the early part of the Cretaceous period they had mostly died out.
 A second appearance of sauropods occured near the end of the late Cretaceous period, but this species also became extinct during the event which destroyed virtually all dinosaurs 65 million years ago.

-Also Check Out → What Is Paleontology?
+Also Check Out → Argentinosaurus Facts

 The Classification of sauropod dinosaurs is very challenging, and in June of 2005 a new type of sauropod species was discovered which has a short neck instead of the long necks commonly found with these dinosaurs.
 With the exception of Antarctica, the fossils of sauropods have been found on virtually every continent.